-- 1) Key informant (KI) interviews - 2) Standardized household questionnaire surveys
+- 1) Key informant (KI) interviews - 2) Standardized household questionnaire surveys and living with local families.

-Village surveys were carried out by a team of researchers from local partners, employing an immersive strategy that involved walking on foot from house to house and living with local families.
 Due to restrictions imposed on movement, UK researchers (including the author of this study) were unable to partake in data collection within the villages.
 However, several training days were run by the UK researchers and a guideline document was written and translated into Russian for the local team members (Appendix 8.1).
 Key informant interviews in the cities of Nukus and Tashkent were conducted by the author (LK) with a Russian interpreter.